0xbitx/DEDSEC_VENDO_GHOST/README.md

     target_ssid = "test_wifi_vendo" // Competitor's Vendo SSID
     target_bssid = "00:00:00:00:00:00" // Competitor's Vendo BSSID
     frame_send = 5 // Number of frames to send to disconnect the client and allow immediate reconnection attack_delay = 120 // Delay before starting the attack.
-You can increase this to avoid suspicion scan_delay = 5 // Delay in seconds before scanning again
+You can increase this to avoid suspicion

 ## Usage